 Selecting a tool that elicits a “hurrah” rather than a “harrumph” will require a bit of espionage on your part, but if you can suss out a little information about the woodworker(s) on your list, we can help you find a gift that fits.
 Here, we’ve selected a few must-have items for folks on both ends of the woodworking experience curve.
-“Starting out” tools are perfect for new woodworkers, home-improvers, and even kids.
-“Stepping up” tools are aimed at those who are serious about woodworking and who are looking for features not typically found on entry-level tools.
+“Starting out” tools are perfect for new woodworkers, "home-improvers", and even kids.
+“Stepping up” tools are aimed at those who are serious about woodworking and looking for features not typically found on entry-level tools.
 We’ve sprinkled in a few moderately priced items that would work for woodworkers on both ends of the spectrum.

 Starting Out: Bora 12" Square #158639, $34.99

-A multi -function measuring and marking tool, a combination square is a must-have item.
+As a multi-function measuring and marking tool, a combination square is a must-have item.
 With a weather-resistant stainless steel blade, this square is a handy addition to either a tool pouch or toolbox.
 As a plus, the head uses rare-earth magnets to hold the rule to the head, rather than a lock nut that can get lost on a jobsite.

 Stepping Up: Starrett 12" Square #06R12, $104.99

 This square may be pricey, but it’s as close to perfect as you can get.
 A Starrett combination square’s blade is square to the head within 0.002" for the 12" blade; the rule is straight and parallel within 0.001" per foot.
-This is a serious woodworker’s tool of choice for doing layouts, checking cuts, and for setting other machinery in the workshop.
+This is a serious woodworker’s tool of choice for doing layouts, checking cuts, and setting up machinery in the workshop.